Antique China Marks

 Please be

-aware that even today Chinese porcelain is often made with old marks,
+aware that even today Chinese porcelain is often made with old period marks,

 sometimes even handwritten.

-Many items do not have any marks at all.
-And... the original maker cannot be identified by antique china marks, marked or not.
-In this view Chinese porcelain is different from European and later Japanese porcelain.
+Again, many items do not have marks at all.
+And... the original maker cannot be identified via marks, in general.
+In this regard Chinese porcelain is differs from European and later Japanese porcelain marks.

 Antique Chinese Marks